5 Yoga Poses That Relieve Tailbone Pain (Coccydynia)

 Is your lower back in pain?
 Your tailbone, or coccyx, might be the culprit.
 This small bone at the bottom of your spine is super easy to injure.1 Tailbone pain is called coccydynia.

-Common causes include childbirth, backward falls, and constant sitting.2 It might even put pressure on the surrounding nerves, leading to pain in the arms and legs.
+Common causes include childbirth, backward falls, and constant sitting.2 These might even put pressure on the surrounding nerves, leading to pain in the arms and legs.

 Needless to say, coccyx pain isn’t pretty!
 This is where the healing power of yoga comes in.
 Poses that strengthen the spine, hips, and pelvis are the best bet.